nazoadiego/BookAnArtist/README.md

 - [x] Make the whole card a link
 - [x] Make card image the one from the offer
 - [x] Make the cards rounded

+# Login
+- [ ] Navbar is messed up when you are in the login page